8.4.9 Lab: Configure Logging On Linux

 sudo chown syslog:adm /var/log/mytestapp.log

 The touch command creates the log file.
-The chown command changes the ownership of the file to the syslog user and the adm group.
+Which means the chown command changes the ownership of the file to the syslog user and the adm group.
 This ensures that rsyslogd can write to the file.

 3. Restart rsyslog: